 We acknowledge that to reimagine aid we must also redefine development.

-Central to redefining development is the demand from people’s movements across the region for system change and that Indigenous peoples, peasant folk, and frontline communities are at the forefront of paving the path for genuine development.
+Aid/Watch’s work centralises the demands from people’s movements across the region for system change.
+We believe Indigenous peoples, peasant folk, and frontline communities are at the forefront of paving the path for genuine development.

-4. WE ACT IN SOLIDARITY, WE STAND WITH PEOPLE'S STRUGGLES
+4. WE ACT IN SOLIDARITY WITH PEOPLE'S STRUGGLES